Ninjastrike/SOC-Log-Analysis/http-threat-detection-splunk/README.md

 ### 2. Field Extraction Approach

-The HTTP dataset is unstructured and does not contain predefined headers.
-Splunk treats each log entry as raw data (`_raw`).
+The dataset used in this project is unstructured and does not contain predefined headers.
+As a result, Splunk treats each log entry as raw data (`_raw`) and does not automatically extract fields.

 To enable analysis, fields were extracted at search time using regular expressions (`rex`).

-This reflects real-world SOC workflows where analysts frequently parse logs dynamically.
+This reflects real-world SOC workflows, where analysts frequently work with unstructured logs and perform on-the-fly field extraction for investigation and threat detection.

 #### 🔍 Regex Extraction Query